osa1/tiny/README.md

 tiny looks for these places for a config file:

-- `$XDG_CONFIG_HOME/tiny/config.yml`
+- On Linux: `$XDG_CONFIG_HOME/tiny/config.yml`, on macOS:
+  `$HOME/Library/Application Support/tiny/config.yml`
-- (when `$XDG_CONFIG_HOME` is not defined) `$HOME/.config/tiny/config.yml`
+- (when not found) `$HOME/.config/tiny/config.yml`
-- (deprecated) `$HOME/.tinyrc.yml`
+- (when not found, deprecated) `$HOME/.tinyrc.yml`

-when a config file is not found in one of these locations tiny creates one with defaults and exists, printing path to the config file.
+When a config file is not found in one of these locations tiny creates one in the first path above with defaults and exits, printing path to the config file.
 Edit that file before re-running tiny to change the defaults.

 **A note on nick identification:** Some IRC servers such as ircd-seven (used by Freenode) and InspIRCd (used by Mozilla) support identification via the `PASS`